codekraft-studio/vue-google-map/README.md

 [![NPM version][npm-image]][npm-url] [![Dependency Status][daviddm-image]][daviddm-url]

+#### Important disclaimer!

-This package is under active development, the documentation is not complete yet, so if is missing something open a request or look at the [source code](https://github.com/codekraft-studio/vue-google-map).
+This package is under active development, I personally use it in various projects that are already in production but this doesn't mean it hasn't bug or it won't change the API structure in the future.
+Also the documentation is not complete yet, so if is missing something open a request or look at the [source code](https://github.com/codekraft-studio/vue-google-map).

 ## Installation

 ```
 npm i @codekraft-studio/vue-google-map
-yarn add @codekraft-studio/vue-google-map
 ```

 ## Usage